Lu-Chengyu/lu-chengyu.github.io/_pages/cv.md

 Languages & Skills
 ======
+* Languages: Java, Python, C/C++
+* Front-end: HTML, CSS, JavaScript, JQuery, Bootstrap, React
+* Back-end: Spring Boot, Node.js, Django
+* Database: MySQL, MongoDB, GraphQL, Neo4j
-* Python, C/C++, Java, HTML, CSS, JavaScript, JQuery, Node.js, Bootstrap, React, RESTful, GraphQL, MySQL, MongoDB, Neo4j, Django, JSON, AWS, MATLAB, AutoCAD, SolidWorks, CATIA, Ansys, Adobe InDesign
+* Tools: Git, AWS, MatLab, AutoCAD, SolidWorks, CATIA, Ansys, Adobe InDesign

 Professional Experience
 ======
+* BoLe Network, Software Engineer Intern,	Jun 2023-Present
+  * Participated in back-end development of the BoLe Network Web Application to implement new features (partner posting; authentication with Google and Linkedin) and debugging actions to enhance the functionality with Spring Boot and MySQL
+  * Refactored the front-end code using React according to the development requirements to improve readability, maintainability, and overall performance, and dynamically built, modified, and stylized elements on pages
+  * Deployed the BoLe Network Web Application to Amazon Web Service

+* Bosch Center for Artificial Intelligence, Data Scientist Intern, Jun 2023-Aug 2023
+  * Reduced manual search and annotation costs for lane detection datasets by identifying OOD data
+  * Used SAM to acquire image segmentation outcomes and, based on artificial rules, identify images containing relatively intricate lane line structures
+  * Utilized existing pretrained models to find images with false positive predicted lanes
+  * Analyzed high-dimensional features to locate sparser regions in the datasets

 * Tongji University Institute of Intelligent Vehicles, Research Assistant, Mar 2020–Jul 2021
   * Conducted research on defects of the standard optical model for fog and improved color performance of restored images through a newly derived model in Python, securing 3000 CNY SITP funding
   * Published the paper Traffic Intersection Re-Identification Using Monocular Camera Sensors on Sensors
-  * Enhanced the lane detection capability of low visibility environments on the CULane dataset by combining an image enhancement network with a lane detection network using PyTorch, ultimately leading to a 1.32% improvement in F1-measure
+  * Designed a universal framework for Lane Detection in Low Light Environment which combines the self-supervised enhancement network (Zero-DCE) with lane detection network (RESA, LSTR) and boosted the F1-measure of multiple lane detectors on the CULane dataset by 1.32%
-  * Applied for the patent A Lane Detection Method based on Image Enhancement under Low Light Environment and published the paper Lane Detection under Low-illumination Condition by Enhanced Feature Learning on SAE China Event Technical Papers
+  * Applied for the patent A Lane Detection Method based on Image Enhancement under Low Light Environment and published the paper Lane Detection under Low-illumination Condition by Enhanced Feature Learning on 2022 Intelligent and Connected Vehicles Symposium (SAE China Event Technical Papers)

 * Faurecia, ECO Analysis Intern, Aug 2019–Aug 2019
   * Developed a Python program to evaluate factory logistics package solutions and provided cost-effective solutions, reducing workload from several hours to about five minutes